nachocaru/xaprb.com/content/blog/2007-06-03-advice-on-packaging-mysql-toolkit.md

 title: I need your advice on how to package MySQL Toolkit as one file
 date: "2007-06-03"
 permalink: /2007/06/03/advice-on-packaging-mysql-toolkit/
-description:
-  - >
-    A discussion of how to design version policies and release procedures for a package that contains individually versioned tools
 ---
 Since starting the [innotop][1] and [mysqltoolkit][2] projects on Sourceforge, I have learned a lot about how to use source control more effectively &#8212; especially how branching and tagging can be used.
 Still, I have limited experience.
 I want to package all the tools in MySQL Toolkit together and release them in one archive, but I don't know the best way to do it; every idea seems to have drawbacks.
 Read on for the details, and if you have suggestions, would you please leave comments for me?